frankelavsky/academic_homepage/_posts/2025-04-22-data-to-ink.md

 <figure>
     <img src="https://www.frank.computer/images/class_distribution.png" alt="13 classes and 35 colors representing the specializations are organized in stacked bars.
 Each bar represents the distribution of all of the specializations at a given key level.
 There are a total of 19 bars shown, ranging from key levels +2 to 20."/>
     <figcaption>The "meta" in mythic+: A figure showing how 35 class and specialization distributions change as key levels get higher, from levels +2 to +20.
 "Keys" or "keystones" are a special type of dungeon (called "mythic+") that are unlocked with increasing levels of difficulty and must be completed in a set amount of time.
 "Dungeons" are a type of mini-game, so to speak, where a small team of 5 players (generally 1 healer, 1 tank, and 3 damage dealers) try to complete a non-random gauntlet of monsters and bosses.
 Higher and higher key levels end up filtering for only a few team compositions of specific class specializations.
-This visuaization shows what is called the "meta" of the game currently ("meta" meaning the best possible team you could have at this point in the game, according to the data).</figcaption>
+This visuaization shows what is called the "meta" of the game currently ("meta" meaning the best possible team you could have at this point in the game, according to the data). <a href="https://www.wowhead.com/news/holy-paladins-challenging-discipline-in-20s-tww-season-2-mythic-rankings-week-9-376766">Source: Wowhead</a></figcaption>
 </figure>

 But look at all of those colors!
 Of course, every color is meaningful and represents something in the data.
 It might appear to have noise, but it is mostly full of signal.
 Maybe this would [make the visualization minimalists happy](https://www.perceptualedge.com/blog/?p=2893)?
 Is 35 different categorical color encodings a good design choice?
 [Most recommend 5-7](https://www.sigmacomputing.com/blog/7-best-practices-for-using-color-in-data-visualizations), some even [recommend only 1 or 2 colors](https://www.datawrapper.de/blog/emphasize-with-color-in-data-visualizations) and use different methods than color for encoding (position, small multiples, etc).
 But I think this design choice is fine.
 It works well if you understand what the colors mean (they all map to a class specialization, which is a color scheme repeatedly used in-game).
 For this use, it's probably a totally acceptable design, despite breaking a zillion "rules" of visualization design.